 - questions and answers with regards to the 2,3,7,8-tetrachlorodibenzo-p-dioxin (TCDD) non-cancer toxicity value, or reference dose (RfD), at Resource Conservation and Recovery Act (RCRA) and Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) sites, and

-- a Dioxin Toolbox, which contains technical documents to assist Superfund project managers in the sampling and analysis of dioxin-contaminated soils.
+- toxicity values with frequently asked questions, which also contains technical documents to assist Superfund project managers in the sampling and analysis of dioxin-contaminated soils.

 Have questions about this information?
 Contact the Superfund helpdesk for additional help.